particle-iot/docs/src/content/hardware/migration-guides/msom-boron-migration-guide.md

 {{!-- END do not edit content above, it is automatically generated--}}

-- 1 I2C on M SoM vs. 2 on the B Series SoM
+- 1 I2C on M SoM vs. 2 on the B Series SoM.
+- You can generally have many devices on a single I2C bus.
+- If you have I2C address conflicts you can use an I2C multiplexer like the TCA9548A.

 ### PWM